farah2p/farah-capstone4-cell/README.md

 # Cell Nuclei Semantic Segmentation
-This project aims to develop an algorithm for automatic detection and semantic segmentation of cell nuclei in images.
-The algorithm will assist in expediting research on various diseases, including cancer, heart disease and rare disorders, ultimately accelerating the development of cures and benefiting patients with different health conditions.
+This project aims to develop an algorithm for semantic segmentation that can automatically detect nuclei in images.
+The algorithm has the potential to expedite research in various diseases, including cancer, heart disease, and rare disorders, by enabling researchers to analyze the DNA contained within cell nuclei.
+This genetic information plays a crucial role in determining the function of each cell and understanding the underlying biological processes.

 ## Dataset
 The dataset used for this project is sourced from the Data Science Bowl 2018 competition on Kaggle.
 You can find the dataset here https://www.kaggle.com/competitions/data-science-bowl-2018/overview.
 Please download the file and extract it to the appropriate directory.